taotriad/BabySomnia/Chase_Me_spoilers.md

   Customarily when wearing a yukata the left side is always wrapped over the right side.
 However, in this music video they wear the right side over the left.
   Right to left closure is *only* worn by the deceased.
-* The room number *808* could either be a reference to the police code for "Disturbing the peace", or the famous Roland TR-808 Drum Machine.
+* The room number *808* could be a reference to the famous Roland TR-808 Drum Machine.

 ## Extra material